 Priya Parker, author of the critically-acclaimed book, The Art of Gathering, explains how we can build meaningful human connections while apart.

 Have you ever felt that conversations have become superficial?
-With the "hustle culture" of social media, the conversations are all out for public consumption.
+With the "hustle culture" of social media, the conversations are not about building connections but for public consumption.
 Somewhere the meaning is lost.
-No longer are we having deep, heart-to-heart conversations and this affects our mental well-being in both formal and informal environments.
+No longer are we having deep, heart-to-heart conversations and this affects our mental well-being in both formal and informal meetings.
 The happy feeling is just missing!

 So, what do you do?
 You consciously try to make this shift where you can foster deeper connections through better conversations.

 Priya Parker is a group and conflict resolution facilitator.
-She’s trained in generating and structuring meaningful group dialogues and conversations based on needs suited to specific groups of people or communities.
-In this TED Talk, she gives us the following three pointers that can help us radically change the way we go about everyday communication.
+She’s trained in generating and structuring meaningful group dialogues through informal meetings and conversations based on needs suited to specific groups of people or communities.
+In this TED Talk, she gives us the following three pointers that can help us radically change the way we go about building connections through everyday communication.

 1. Establishing ground rules